A close look at the richest badminton players in the world

 A former world champion, Wang Yihan was a famous badminton player back in the 2000s and the early 2010s.
 The Chinese shuttler reached the summit of the world rankings in 2009 and has enjoyed an incredible career record of 368 wins against 91 losses.
 She also won the World Cup in 2006 and the World Championships in 2011.
 Additionally, Yihan won two gold medals at the Asian Games in 2014 (in the women’s team event and the women’s singles event), and three gold medals at the Asian Championships (in 2011, 2013 and 2016).
 Wang Yihan also won a silver medal at the 2012 London Olympics after losing the final to fellow Chinese badminton player Li Xuerui.
 She drew the curtains on her professional badminton career in 2016.

-According to reports, Wang Yihan, in 2023, has a net worth of around USD 5 million (INR 41 crore approx.).
+According to reports, Wang Yihan, in 2023, has a net worth of around USD 5 million.

 Carolina Marin